 The Jail's recreation staff coordinates all inmate recreational activities.
 Eligible inmates are offered up to five hours of recreational activity weekly.
 Basketball, volleyball, and ping-pong are among the activities that are available during recreation periods.

 The recreation staff coordinates the library services within the jail.
 The recreation staff distributes a variety of reading materials, educational books, and legal manuals to each of the housing units.

 Day Reporting Program

-Prisoner Work Program
+Inmate's Work Program

-A number of volunteer programs are made available to prisoners, including domestic violence/anger control classes and chemical dependency and alcohol/drug education classes.
+A number of volunteer programs are made available to inmates, including domestic violence/anger control classes and chemical dependency and alcohol/drug education classes.
 The jail also offers computer classes, health classes, and a self-esteem program.
 Worship services are offered weekly and a basic literacy program is available upon request.

 If you are interested in participating as a volunteer, call us at (937) 225-4105.